-Construction in progress at December 31, 2019 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee and various other minor projects.
-All projects are expected to be completed in 2021, with an estimated cost to complete of \$410,000.
+Construction in progress at December 31, 2020 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee, with an estimated cost to complete of \$520,000.
+The project is expected to be complete in 2022.
+Additionally, construction in progress at December 31, 2020 relates to renovation of an office building and various other minor projects.
+These projects are expected to be completed in 2021, with an estimated cost to complete of \$1,600,000.

-Construction in progress at December 31, 2018 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee, the buildout of a satellite office and various other minor projects.
-Projects not completed during 2019 are also in CIP as of December 31, 2019.
+Construction in progress at December 31, 2019 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee, and various other minor projects.
+Projects not completed during 2020 are also in construction in progress as of December 31, 2020.

-(12) Liquidity and availability
+(11) Liquidity and availability